 The Edith J. Carrier Arboretum & Botanical Gardens is a special place for the community and we ask you to help keep the arboretum and gardens enjoyable for everyone.
 Please see our guidelines below:

 - Extinguish cigarettes ~ discard cold butts in trash cans.
-No flames anywhere in the arboretum, including smoking and grilling fires.
-We're a tree & wildflower preserve!
+No flames anywhere in the arboretum, including grilling fires.
+The arboretum is a tree & wildflower preserve.

-- Leashed dogs are always welcome.
-Please collect droppings and leave filled doggie bags in our trash cans.
+- Leashed dogs are always welcome when kept on chipped and gravel trails.
+Dogs are not allowed loose, on the lawns, in flower beds, in the waterways, or in the forest understory.
+Please collect droppings and leave filled bags in our trash cans.

-- Ponds and streams are for frogs, turtles, ducks, geese, and koi.
-People and dogs please stay out of all water features including, no fishing*, ice skating, boats*!
+- Our ponds and streams are for ducks, turtles, frogs, and fish.
+People and dogs please stay out of the pond, streams and water features.
+No fishing please!

-- Quarters in the pellet food dispenser satisfies wildlife and supports the arboretum.
+- Quarters in the pellet food dispenser satisfies hungry wildlife and supports the arboretum.
+Breadcrumbs are not healthy for water quality or wildlife.
+Let the office know if your quarter gets stuck!

 - Please discard trash and recyclables in correct receptacles.
-We're very grateful!
+We're grateful!